Sokollu Mehmed Pasha

-Although Sokullu was Muslim, he remembered his Serbian Orthodox roots and his family.
+Although Sokullu became a Muslim, he remembered his Serbian Orthodox roots and his family.
 He persuaded the Sultan to restore the Serbian Patriarchate of Peć as a "gesture of reconciliation".
-He appointed members of his family (both Muslim and Christian) to important positions in Ottoman Empire, including Makarije Sokolović, Ferhad Pasha Sokolović, Sinan-beg Boljanić, Sokolluzade Lala Mehmed Pasha and Lala Mustafa Pasha.
+He appointed members of his family (both Muslim and Christian) to important positions in Ottoman Empire, including Sokollu Mustafa Pasha, Makarije Sokolović, Ferhad Pasha Sokolović, Sinan-beg Boljanić, Sokolluzade Lala Mehmed Pasha and Lala Mustafa Pasha.

 Biography

 Early years

 Sokollu's birth name was probably Bajica, and he was of ethnic Serb origin.
 He was said to be born into a modest shepherd family, adherent to the Serbian Orthodox Church, in or near Sokolovići (tr.
 Sokol) in the vicinity of modern-day Rudo.
 "Sokollu" is a demonym, derived from his place of birth, whereas the suffix -lu means "from" in Turkish.
 His father was named Dimitrije.
 He had two brothers and a sister, who married the older brother of Hüseyin Pasha Boljanić, as well as at least one uncle.
 However, details about his family and relations are disputed on two major counts.
 One is his relationship to Makarije Sokolović.
 Traditionally identified as his brother, today some historians consider him to have been either a nephew or distant relative.
 The second is the matter of Mehmed's uncle.
 By some accounts, his uncle was a monk at the Mileševa monastery who had his two nephews, Bajica and Makarije (taken to be brothers according to this view), educated there.
 Other sources suggest that his uncle converted to Islam early.

 Though Sokollu had embraced Islam, he remembered his family and Serbian Orthodox roots.
-He would appoint his relatives (both Muslim and Christian) to important positions, including Makarije Sokolović, Ferhad Pasha Sokolović, Sinan-beg Boljanić, Sokolluzade Lala Mehmed Pasha and Lala Mustafa Pasha.
+He would appoint his relatives (both Muslim and Christian) to important positions, including Sokollu Mustafa Pasha, Makarije Sokolović, Ferhad Pasha Sokolović, Sinan-beg Boljanić, Sokolluzade Lala Mehmed Pasha and Lala Mustafa Pasha.

 Janissary education

-He was renamed Mehmed and, first in Edirne and then in Constantinople, received a thorough Ottoman indoctrination as a recruit, first as an apprentice Janissary (in Turkish Acemi Oğlan); then in the Enderun or palace school in Topkapı Palace.
+He was renamed Mehmed and, first in Edirne and then in Constantinople, received a thorough Ottoman education as a recruit, first as an apprentice Janissary (in Turkish Acemi Oğlan); then in the Enderun or palace school in Topkapı Palace.

 As proclaimed in Baghdad on 13 March 1535, Mehmed was sent to be one of the seven retainers of the Imperial Treasurer Iskender Çelebi.
 Upon Iskender's death, Mehmed returned to Constantinople.
 In addition to Turkish, he spoke Serbian, Persian, Arabic, Venetian-Italian and Latin language.